 Learn more about the ABC test to know your rights as a contractor or your obligations as an employer.

 The ABC test is a test employers must pass to classify a worker as an independent contractor in many states and according to the U.S. Department of Labor.
 Employers are responsible for the correct categorization of workers or could face costly fines.

 The designation is important because it determines the payment of Social Security and worker's compensation benefits.
 Depending on the state where the work is performed, the ABC test may also apply to wage and work hour laws.
 Some states base the availability of unemployment insurance on the status, while others use the test only in specific industries.
 Additionally, some states use only parts of the ABC test, while still others use the common law test, which also consists of three parts and is utilized by the IRS.

 Be sure to check with your state's employment authorities if you have any questions regarding worker classification.

-One important thing to remember when you read about employees vs. independent contractors: The IRS and the states assume that a worker is an employee unless proven otherwise.
+The IRS and states assume that a worker is an employee unless proven otherwise.

-- The worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.
+- The worker is free from the control and direction of the hiring entity in connection with the work's performance, both under the contract for the performance of the work and in fact.